awwx/meteor-obj/README.md

 ```
 > EJSON.stringify({a: 1, b: undefined, c: 2})
-"{a: 1, c: 2}"
+'{"a":1,"c":2}'
 ```

-This can cause confusion because A) a value sent from the client to the server or vice versa will arrive as a different object than the one sent, and B) two object that look the same when stringified will not compare as equal with `EJSON.equals`.
+Having properties with undefined values can cause confusion because A) an object sent from the client to the server or vice versa will arrive as a different object than the one sent, and B) two objects that look the same when stringified will not compare as equal with `EJSON.equals`.

 To avoid this confusion, input properties with a value of `undefined` are treated specially: rather than the key being added to the result, instead the key isn’t added at all, or it is deleted if it is already present.
-“A key with a value of undefined” is treated as if it meant “an object with that key absent”.
+“A key with a value of undefined” is treated as if it meant “an object with that key absent” or “remove that key”.

 This may sound strange at first, but it fits in with how `stringify` omits keys with `undefined` values, and it also preserves the rule